RobloxResearch/SIMDString/README.md

 Talk
 =========================================================================================================
 Zander Majercik (NVIDIA, Williams College) gave a talk at CPPCon announcing SIMDString which [can be viewed here](https://www.youtube.com/watch?v=fglXeSWGVDc).
 The slides for this talk are available in this repo.
+Use Git LFS to view them.

 Licensing
 =========================================================================================================